awsdocs/amazon-rds-user-guide/doc_source/MonitoringOverview.md

   + Service health status

   In addition, you can use CloudWatch to do the following:
-  + Create [customized dashboards](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CloudWatch_Dashboards.html) to monitor the services you care about
+  + Create [customized dashboards](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CloudWatch_Dashboards.html) to monitor the services you care about\.
-  + Graph metric data to troubleshoot issues and discover trends
+  + Graph metric data to troubleshoot issues and discover trends\.
-  + Search and browse all your AWS resource metrics
+  + Search and browse all your AWS resource metrics\.
-  + Create and edit alarms to be notified of problems
+  + Create and edit alarms to be notified of problems\.

 ## Monitoring with Amazon CloudWatch<a name="monitoring-cloudwatch"></a>